When can I get induced?

 Is my water broken?

-You can’t always tell; but in general, once your water breaks, it keeps coming.
-Ruptured membranes is not just a small gush or a little bit of spotting; if you think your water has broken, clean up and see if the leakage persists.
+You can’t always tell; but, in general, once your water breaks, it keeps coming.
+Ruptured membranes are not just a small gush or a little bit of spotting; if you think your water has broken, clean up and see if the leakage persists.
 If it does or you are unsure, you probably need to be examined.

 How can I tell if I’m in labor?

-Every pregnant woman at some point in her pregnancy will be given to wonder if she is in labor.
+Every pregnant woman at some point in her pregnancy will begin to wonder if she is in labor.
 Most women have a few false starts.
-Braxton-Hicks contractions can be confusing and can become frequent and regular, at least for a short time.
+Braxton-Hicks contractions can be confusing and can become frequent and regular – at least for a short time – before going back to their irregular pattern.
 Women frequently have physiologic discharge or will urinate and wonder if their water is broken.
 So how can you tell real labor from false labor?

 The answer is time.
 Real labor is progressive in every way, but you won’t be able to see this until some time has passed.
-If you’re having some regular contractions, the best thing to do is to see what happens over the next two or three hours.
-If you are really in labor, your contractions will become more frequent (maybe going from every 6 to 7 minutes apart to every 3 to 4 minutes apart), they will last longer (going from, say, 30 seconds in length to 45 or 50 seconds in length), they will become more painful, they will become more regular and predictable, and they will persist.
-False labor, on the other hand, may seemingly start strong but over two or three hours will lose steam and wane.
+If you’re having some regular contractions, the best thing to do is to see what happens over the next two to three hours.
+If you are really in labor, your contractions will become more frequent (maybe going from every six to seven minutes apart to every three to four minutes apart), last longer (going from, say, 30 seconds in length to 45 or 50 seconds in length), become more painful, regular, predictable, and persist.
+False labor, on the other hand, may start strong but will lose steam and wane over two to three hours.

-In some cases, your doctor may ask you to come to the hospital a bit earlier; for example, if you’re positive for group B strep, then you will need four hours of IV antibiotic therapy in addition to however long it takes to get to the hospital, get admitted, and get an IV started, before the baby born.
+In some cases, your doctor may ask you to come to the hospital a bit earlier; for example, if you’re positive for group B Strepococcus, then you will need four hours of IV antibiotic therapy in addition to however long it takes to get to the hospital, get admitted, and get an IV started before the baby is born.